 - His Zorua does these kinds of actions on a regular basis.
 A noteworthy example would be disguising as Alder towards his Accelgor to think he'll heal him, then attacking him with Flame Burst.
 That asshole.

 - Manipulative Bastard: He can be this, like he was to White's Tepig Gigi.
 A strange example as he does it honestly for the Pokémon's own good rather than for his own.
+This is in stark contrast to game persona.

 - No Sense of Personal Space: Kusaka seems to be playing up N's Memetic Molester status by having him whispering in Black's ear and grabbing him up close to say something in his face.